-Terminal ID The unique ID automatically generated by
+Terminal The unique ID automatically generated by Avalanche or assigned by a Console ID user.

-Avalanche.

-MAC Address The Media Access Control address of a mobile

-device.
-This address uniquely identifies this mobile device on a network from a physical standpoint.
+MAC The Media Access Control address of a mobile device.
+This address uniquely address identifies this mobile device on a network from a physical standpoint.

-IP Address The Internet Protocol address assigned to the mobile device.
+IP The Internet Protocol address assigned to the mobile device.

-Status The client update status of the mobile device.
-A

-check mark indicates that the mobile device is up-todate, while an X indicates that an update is available but not yet loaded on the device.
+Sync The client update status of the mobile device.
+A check mark indicates that the mobile device is up-to-date, while an X indicates that an update is available but not yet loaded on the device.

-Last Contact The date and time of the last contact the mobile device had with Avalanche.
+Last The date and time of the last contact the mobile device had with Avalanche.
+Contact

-Recent Activity The status of a mobile device with respect to

-Avalanche.
-For example, when the mobile device receives new software, the activity status is
+Recent The status of a mobile device with respect to Avalanche.
+For example, when the Activity mobile device receives new software, the activity status is Downloading.

-Downloading.

 You can customize the columns in the Mobile Device Inventory tab to display according to your preference or filter the devices shown.
-For information on customizing the Mobile Device Inventory, see Managing Device Inventory Displays on page 52.
+For information on customizing the Mobile Device Inventory, see Managing Device Inventory Displays.